ErikVerheul/OneBacklog/README.md

 These three roles are set per product in a database:

-- 'PO': Maintains product definitions, creates and maintains epics, features and pbi's for the assigned products.
+- 'PO': Maintains product definitions, creates and maintains epics, features and user stories for the assigned products.
 Can change priorities at these levels.
 Must be member of a team.
-- 'developer': Can create and maintain pbi's and features for the assigned products when team member.
+- 'developer': Can create and maintain user stories and features for the assigned products when team member.
 Must be member of a team.
 - 'guest': Can only view the items of the assigned products.
 Has no access to attachments.
 Cannot join a team.
 <p>Users can have multiple roles.
 Users can only see/access the products that are assigned to them by the admin/assistAdmin.<br />
 When a PO or developer creates an item, that item is assigned to the team of that user.
 Subsequent changes to these items can ony be applied by members of that team.</p>